elliot736/cedar-gate/README.md

 ]
 ```

+---

-## Hot reload
+## Hot Reload

-Edit any `.cedar` file in the policies directory and cedar-gate picks up the change within 300ms no restart needed.
+Edit any `.cedar` file in the policies directory and cedar-gate picks up the change within 300ms.
+No restart needed.

 How it works:

 - A `node:fs` watcher monitors the policies directory
 - Changes are debounced (300ms) to handle multi-file saves
-- On change: re-parse all `.cedar` files → validate → atomically swap the `Authorizer` reference
+- On change: re-parse all `.cedar` files, validate, then atomically swap the `Authorizer` reference
 - In-flight requests finish with the old policies; new requests use the new ones
 - On parse error: log the error, **keep the old policies** (never serve with broken config)